2023/2024 Housing Residential Agreement

 College Housing reserves the right to mandate resident drug testing if College Housing has reasonable cause to believe the resident may be using prohibited substances as listed above.
 Reasonable cause includes but is not limited to:

-If a resident rejects to comply with a College Housing-requested drug-screening, the college will assume the rejection is an admission of guilt, at which the college reserves the right to terminate the resident’s contract.
-College Housing will pay for the requested drug-screening.
+If a resident refuses to comply with a College Housing-requested drug screening, the college will assume the refusal is an admission of guilt, at which the college reserves the right to terminate the resident’s contract.
+College Housing will pay for the requested drug screening.

-If the drug-screening results positive, College Housing reserves the right to terminate the resident’s contract.
+If the drug screening results are positive, College Housing reserves the right to terminate the resident’s contract.
 At the discretion of College Housing staff, the resident may be offered a substance recovery probationary period.
 If implemented (with mutual agreement of the resident), the resident agrees to the following for the following 30 days:

-- At the end of the probationary period, the resident must pass another mandated drug-screening test.
+2. At the end of the probationary period, the resident must pass another mandated drug screening test.
 A second failure will result in the termination of the resident’s housing contract.

 Failure to abide by the substance recovery probation period requirements will result in the termination of the resident’s contract and dismissal from housing.